SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_1_SDOM_intro.md

 - a.
 You'll need to install [python](https://www.python.org/downloads/)
   - After the installation make sure the [python enviroment variable is set](https://realpython.com/add-python-to-path/).
 - b.
 Also, You'll need an IDE (Integrated Development Environment), we recommend to install [MS VS code](https://code.visualstudio.com/)
-- d.
-We alse recommend to install extensions such as:
+- c.
+We also recommend to install extensions such as:
   - [edit CSV](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv): To edit and interact with input csv files for SDOM directly in vs code.
   - [vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf): to read and see pdf files directly in vscode.